Contact: Naomi Githae

-- Students interested in studying abroad either in the fall or spring semester must apply to Loyola by Dec.
-1, of sophomore year.
+- Students interested in studying abroad either in the fall or spring semester must apply to Loyola by Wednesday after Thanksgiving break, of sophomore year.

 - Students must apply to Loyola first.
-Once you apply to Loyola, you will receive the clearance letter to apply to Syracuse.
+Once you apply to Loyola, you will receive the clearance letter to apply to Fairfield.